handsontable/handsontable/visual-tests/README.md

 # Handsontable visual testing

-To avoid unintended changes to Handsontable's UI, we perform automated visual regression tests.
+To avoid unintended changes to Handsontable's UI, we use automated visual regression testing.

 ## Overview